Bearcatter/bearcatter/wavparse/Specification/SpecNotes.md

 In this folder named `theaton - BCD436HP WAV File Manager.xls`.

+#### Notes

+This program extracts WAV file header data from lists of BCD436HP/BCD536HP audio recordings.

+The WAV files must have the original filenames and be in the directories created by the scanner.

+Copy the folders of WAV files onto a computer in a separate folder with no other files.

+Press the "Import Files" button and select the first folder and the first WAV file that you want included.

+This program uses home-made directory dialog box to avoid having to ship a DLL file.

+This program will process all WAV files and folders with dates later than the file selected.

+(Hint: for testing, try a small number of files by starting with a recent one.
+Large lots can take time.)

+A new worksheet will be created with each process (Sheet1, Sheet2, etc.).

+These sheets only include the header fields that the developer considered useful and consistent.

+Three other sheets (Full, Full>, and Fields) will also be filled with data (and overwritten with each run).

+- Full - Prints the raw header data with 100 characters per cell, odd characters are converted to "|"
+- Full> - Same as Full except odd characters are replaced with the ASCII code in brackets "<>"
+- Fields - Includes all extracted fields, though many are truncated and empty or full of gibberish

+If you get a code error, go to the Developer tab and open Visual Basic.
+On the Tools tab click References, and make sure the following references are checked:

+- Visual Basic for Applications
+- Microsoft Excel 15.0 Object Library
+- OLE Automation
+- Microsoft Office 15.0 Object Library
+- Microsoft Forms 2.0 Object Library

+Please inform the developer if you needed to add any of these, or if you have problems or comments.

+Please also inform the developer if you discover or refine the identity of any data fields.

+This is freeware and a beta version, so there are no guarantees.

+© 2014 Timothy H. Heaton, theaton@usd.edu, version 0.3

+The BCD436HP/BCD536HP scanners record data in the WAV file headers that can be used for logging.

+The standard header blocks (IART, AGNR, etc.) contain data that is not particularly useful.

+(Data in these fields end with ASCII-0, with the rest of the block carried over from previous recordings.)

+Most of the data is recorded in blocks at the end of the standard header blocks.

+Within each large block (FL, System, etc.) the data is delimited with one ASCII-0 character.
+When the first field (name) is long, some of the later fields are truncated (common ones noted with "T").

+Future plans are to rename the WAV files and sort them into groups.

+Renaming could involve pre-appending the TG or Frequency and post-appending the UID or Tone/code.

+Sorting could involve grouping in folders by System and further by Department or Site.

+Conventional recordings could be grouped either by Department or simply by Frequency.

+Your suggestions are welcome.

 #### Spec

 | Pos | Field List & Descriptions                 |